VertebrateResequencing/wr/.docs/nextflowstrict3/prompt.md

   Evaluate where possible (`%`, `in`, `=~`, ranges, spread-dot etc.).
   Bitwise and shift operators (`&`, `^`, `|`, `~`, `<<`, `>>`, `>>>`)
-  are trivial one-line Go operations and MUST be fully evaluated, not warned on.
-Only `<=>` (spaceship) and `instanceof` warrant warnings.
+  are trivial one-line Go operations and MUST be fully evaluated, not warned on. `<=>` (spaceship) is fully evaluated: compare operands, return -1 (less), 0 (equal), or 1 (greater). `instanceof` is fully
+  evaluated: check the Go runtime type of the left operand against a map of Groovy type names (String→string, Integer→int/int64, List→[]any, Map→map[string]any, etc.), return bool.
-- Unsupported statement types (try/catch, for/while, switch/case, assert,
+- Statement types (try/catch, for/while, switch/case, assert,
-  throw): parse and store as AST nodes.
-Translator evaluates simple cases (e.g. simple for loops, return statements), warns on complex ones.
+  throw, return): parse and store as AST nodes.
+Translator evaluates all simple cases. `return` evaluates its expression. `for` loops evaluate accumulation patterns. `try/catch` is fully evaluated: evaluate the try body; if evaluation errors, evaluate the first matching catch clause body; finally block runs unconditionally;
+  return the last expression value. `switch/case` is fully evaluated: evaluate the switch expression, match against case values (equality or regex via `=~`), return the matched branch value;
+  `default` is the fallback.
+Assert, throw: warn only.
 - Config `executor {}` and other new scopes: parse and extract key fields (executor type, queue, clusterOptions).
 Store as raw `map[string]any` for potential scheduling hints.